vasily-kartashov/vasily-kartashov.github.io/_posts/2017-05-09-result-set-processor.md

 ]
 ```

-And here are two issues, do you go with
+And here are the both solutions.
+Do you go with

 ```
 SELECT controllers.id AS controller_id,